Dollard-des-Ormeaux: Parks and facilities

 Dollard is known for its many well-attended green spaces, providing a park within one kilometre of each home.
-Notable parks include Centennial Park, Westminster Park, Frederick Wilson (Fredmir) Park, Baffin Park, and Terry Fox Park.
+Notable parks include Centennial Park, Westminster Park, Frederick Wilson (Fredmir) Park, Edward Janiszewski Park (Baffin Park), and Terry Fox Park.
 Edward Janiszewski Park was named after the longest-reigning mayor of the city.

 Dollard-des-Ormeaux is home to the Dollard Civic Centre, which serves as city hall, the public library, and houses ice skating and swimming facilities.

 Sports

 Dollard is home to many juvenile sports teams, including hockey, soccer, baseball, swimming, and ringette.
 In 2013, the city received $20 000 from Kraft Le Hockey Continue program in recognition of the efforts of Lance Taylor Townend, an administrator and coach with the Dollard Hockey Association.